influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/backup_and_restore.md

 > **InfluxDB Enterprise users:** See [Backing up and restoring in InfluxDB Enterprise](/enterprise_influxdb/latest/administration/backup-and-restore/).

 > ***Note:*** Prior to InfluxDB OSS 1.5, the `backup` utility created backup file formats incompatible with InfluxDB Enterprise.
 This legacy format is still supported in the new `backup` utility as input for the new *online* restore function.
 The *offline* backup and restore utilities in InfluxDB OSS versions 1.4 and earlier are deprecated, but are documented below in [Backward compatible offline backup and restore](#backward-compatible-offline-backup-and-restore-legacy-format).

 ## Online backup and restore (for InfluxDB OSS)

 Use the `backup` and `restore` utilities to back up and restore between `influxd` instances with the same versions or with only minor version differences.
-For example, you can backup from 1.7.3 and restore on 1.7.7.
+For example, you can back up from 1.7.3 and restore on 1.7.7.

 ### Configuring remote connections